-ALTERNATIVE DISPUTE RESOLUTION: The parties shall attempt in good faith to resolve any disputes by negotiations.
-If unsuccessful, VENTURE Recreational Vehicles may, in its sole discretion, elect to submit the matter to binding arbitration and, if such election is exercised, the consumer covenants and agrees that he, she, they, or it shall submit any such disputes to such binding arbitration.
-The arbitral body shall be either the American Arbitration Association or the National Arbitration Foundation, and the rules of the body chosen by VENTURE Recreational Vehicles shall govern except to the extent the same conflict with the Indiana Uniform Arbitration Act, which shall govern.
-The arbitrator is expressly empowered to enter an award of default against any party in the event of (a) the failure or refusal of such party to comply with any deadline fixed by the arbitrator; (b) the failure or refusal of such party to make timely payment of any fees, expenses, or other charges billed by the arbitrator; or (c) any other failure or refusal by such party to cooperate and participate in any aspect of the arbitration proceedings.
-The arbitrator will admit only relevant and reliable evidence at the hearing, but no rules of evidence are specified for use.
-The hearing shall be electronically recorded by an Indiana Notary Public or other officer authorized by Indiana law to administer oaths, and all witnesses who shall testify shall be sworn on oath, to tell the truth.
+ALTERNATIVE DISPUTE RESOLUTION: The parties agree to attempt in good faith to resolve any disputes through negotiations.
+If those efforts are unsuccessful, VENTURE RV may, at its sole discretion, choose to submit the matter to binding arbitration.
+If VENTURE RV makes this election, the CONSUMER agrees to submit any such disputes to binding arbitration.
+The arbitration will be conducted by either the American Arbitration Association or the National Arbitration Foundation, and the rules of the selected organization will apply, except to the extent that any of those rules conflict with the Indiana Uniform Arbitration Act, which will govern in such cases.
+The arbitrator is expressly empowered to enter an award of default against any party in the event of: (a) the failure or refusal of such party to comply with any deadline fixed by the arbitrator; (b) the failure or refusal of such party to make timely payment of any fees, expenses, or other charges billed by the arbitrator; or (c) any other failure or refusal by such party to cooperate and participate in any aspect of the arbitration proceedings.
+The arbitrator will admit only relevant and reliable evidence at the hearing, but no particular rules of evidence are specified for use.
+The hearing will be electronically recorded by an Indiana Notary Public or other officer authorized by Indiana law to administer oaths, and all witnesses who shall testify will be sworn on oath to tell the truth.
 The arbitrator may award injunctive relief, interest, and attorney fees in an equitable amount based upon the degree to which the prevailing party prevails on the merits; however, the arbitrator is not empowered to award punitive or exemplary damages.
-All costs of the arbitration, including the recording thereof, shall be shared equally by the parties.
-The arbitration proceedings and award shall remain confidential, and no party may disclose to any person, except attorneys for the parties, any aspect of the proceedings.
+All costs of the arbitration, including the cost of recording the proceedings, are to be shared equally by the parties.
+The arbitration proceedings and award are to remain confidential, and no party may disclose any aspect of the proceedings to any person except the parties' attorneys.